Air Force Dress, Appearance, and Uniform Standards

-Presenting yourself properly while serving in the military in uniform and civilian clothes requires adhering to strict standards in following uniform regulations, grooming, as well as proper civilian attire.
+Presenting yourself properly while serving in the military in uniform and civilian clothes requires adhering to strict standards for uniform regulations and grooming, as well as proper civilian attire.

 When to Wear the Air Force Uniform

-Required: Military Duties.
 You must wear the Air Force uniform while performing normal military duties.
 Specific uniforms and uniform items that the Air Force provides free of cost can be required by installation commanders for regular duties, formations, and ceremonies.
-Authorized optional items may be worn at your own expense, When on travel, you must comply with the uniform policies of that military or civilian installation.
+Authorized optional items may be worn at your own expense.
+When traveling, you must comply with the uniform policies of that military or civilian installation.

-Optional: Traveling.
 You may wear a uniform other than the flight duty uniform when traveling in an official capacity.
-If you choose to wear civilian clothing during official travel, it must be clean and neat and not too skimpy, such as beachwear.
-When traveling in foreign countries, you should consult the DoD Foreign Clearance Guide.
+If you choose to wear civilian clothing during official travel, it must be clean and neat and nothing skimpy, such as beachwear.
+When traveling in foreign countries, you should consult the Department of Defense Foreign Clearance Guide.

 When Not to Wear the Air Force Uniform